carpentries-lab/good-enough-practices/episodes/04-collaboration.md

 A separate `CONTRIBUTING` file can also describe what people need to do in order to get the project going and use or contribute to it:
-- dependencies that need to be installed
+- Dependencies that need to be installed
-- tests that can be run to ensure that software has been installed correctly
+- Tests that can be run to ensure that software has been installed correctly
-- guidelines or checklists that your project adheres to.
+- Guidelines or checklists that your project adheres to.

 A `CONTRIBUTING` file like this can be very helpful in reminding you details of your project that may be forgotten over time.